jswelling/CMU-MS-DAS-Vis-S24/docs/graphs_with_nodes_and_edges_body.md

 The *extended layout* option works the same way, but with even more info.

-Check the Flask code to see how to do this from the command line
+Check the Streamlit code to see how to do this from the command line

 If you specify node coordinates and edges without coordinates, **neato**